 Perhaps it is because I am not a fan of Shakespeare, or perhaps I simply did not find the storyline interesting.
 So apart from some good scenery - the film was shot in Hawaii - I got nothing out of it.
 Too much talking.
 Forced acting. …

+This dvd was unexpected for me.
+I saw the actors listed and thought "can't go wrong" Well I was completely surprised and delighted!
 For some Shakespeare / movies I find it hard to really grasp the english language.
 I Love it mind you.…

 aaa5756